Helen WilsenachHead of Employment and Benefits

 - Publications & Insights

-Helen Wilsenach is a partner in our Johannesburg office Employment & Benefits Practice.
+Helen Wilsenach is a partner in our Johannesburg office Employment and Benefits Practice.

 She specialises in employment law and advises on a range of issues including the employment and employee benefit consequences of commercial transactions; major restructurings and retrenchments; dispute resolution; disciplinary investigations and enquiries; dismissals for incapacity; employment discrimination; employment equity; and occupational health and safety.
 Her expertise extends to data protection and privacy; labour broking, fixed term employment and independent contractors; policies, procedures and employment contracts; collective bargaining; training; and recruitment.
 Helen has a particular interest in and expertise regarding restraints of trade.